 An Allied Health Professional

 Personal trainers are gaining recognition among health professionals and are increasingly working along side physical therapists, dietitians, physicians, chiropractors, and the like.
 Experts predict that this is a growing trend, and trainers therefore need to be more educated than in the past.
 Trainers who are skilled in their field of expertise can pass on important information to the appropriate healthcare practitioners.
 Since so many health problems are caused by poor lifestyle choices, a fitness trainer can make a huge impact in decreasing medical problems like diabetes, obesity, high blood pressure, and depression.

 Personal Trainers in Nashville

-Basics and Beyond fitness & nutrition delivers expert personal training, nutrition, injury rehab, and exercise classes in Nashville, Brentwood, Franklin, and Antioch.
+Basics and Beyond fitness & nutrition delivers expert personal training, nutrition, injury rehab, and exercise classes in Nashville, Antioch, Franklin, and Berry Hill.
 In-home personal training is available too.
 For a free consultation and evaluation, call 615-442-7700, or send us a request for a consultation.